ethereum/homestead-guide/source/ethereum-ecosystem/community.rst

 Strictly no price discussion.

-Also, this is not the ideal place to ask for hands-on help or post questions you expect there are clear immediate answers to (use :ref:`Gitter` and :ref:`Stack Exchange` for these, respectively).
+Also, this is not the ideal place to ask for hands-on help or post questions you expect there are clear immediate answers to (use _`Gitter` and _`Stack Exchange` for these, respectively).

 Read the `Ethereum subreddit rules`_ before posting.

 Further specialised subreddits (entirely  driven):

-| `EthTrader`_ - ether trading, price and  market
+| `EthTrader`_ - Ether trading, price and  market
-| `EtherMining`_ - Ether Mining discussion
+| `EtherMining`_ - Ether mining discussion
-| `ethmarket`_ - Marketplace for individuals looking to exchange goods and services for ether
+| `Ethmarket`_ - Marketplace for individuals looking to exchange goods and services for Ether
+| `Ethinvestor`_ - News and prospects for Ethereum investors.
+Following the long term trends in the Ethereum marketplace.

 .. _Ethereum subreddit: https://www.reddit.com/r/ethereum/